We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Best Overall

-Amagabeli Wrought Iron Fireplace Log Grate
+Amagabeli Wrought-Iron Fireplace Log Grate

-Product Specs
+Specs

-- Material: Wrought iron
+- Material Wrought iron

 Best Bang for the Buck

-Product Specs
+Specs

-- Material: Steel
+- Material Steel

-- Weight: 6.14 pounds
+- Weight 16 pounds

 Upgrade Pick

-Grate Wall of Fire M-5 Fireplace Grate
+Grate Wall of Fire 21-Inch M-5 Fireplace Grate

-Product Specs
+Specs

-- Material: Steel
+- Material Steel alloy

-- Weight: 30 pounds
+- Weight 30 pounds

 Get the Grate Wall of Fire fireplace grate at Amazon or Grate Wall of Fire.

-Product Specs
+Specs

-Best for Large Fireplace
+Best Large

 SteelFreak 36-Inch Heavy Duty Steel Fireplace Grate

-- Heavy-duty, solid, and durable; 0.375-inch bars and tempered construction
+- Solid .375-inch bars and tempered construction

-- 6.5-inch height allows for maximum air circulation to keep the fire going
+- 6.5-inch height allows for maximum air circulation

-- Some users report limited longevity compared to other fireplace grates
+- Some users report limited longevity

 Whether it’s Christmas, a chilly night, or a time of celebration, this SteelFreak fireplace grate is a great choice for anyone looking to burn wood in a hearth.
-Measuring 36 inches in length, this heavy-duty all-steel grate is extra wide and can hold several fireplace logs, providing maximum capacity inside a fireplace or a larger fire.
+Measuring 36 inches in length, this heavy-duty all-steel grate is extra wide and can hold several longer fireplace logs, providing maximum capacity inside a fireplace or a larger fire.

-Best for Outdoor Fireplace
+Best for Outdoors

 InnFinest 23-Inch Fireplace Log Grate

-- Taller than comparable fireplace grate models; allows for maximum airflow
+- Tall construction allows for maximum airflow

-- Comes fully assembled and ready to use with extra durability for longer life-cycle usage
+- Comes fully assembled and ready to use

 Steel bars with a hexagonal design and large size make this fireplace grate from InnFinest work well for outdoor fireplaces.
 It consists of eight 0.75-inch-thick bars in a V formation to prevent logs and debris from falling out of the grates.
 At 23 inches long by 15 inches wide, it can support a large load of logs, such as those typically found in an outdoor fireplace.